History of multitrack recording: Computer-based recording

 The first software-based digital multitrack recorder, called Deck, was released in 1990.
 The core engine technology and much of the user interface was programmed and designed by Josh Rosen, Mats Myrberg and John Dalton from a small San Francisco based company.
 They formed the platform upon which Pro Tools was built in 1991.
 The same technology lay behind the 1992 release of Cubase Audio, the first version to offer audio support in addition to MIDI sequencing capabilities.

-While hardware costs have fallen, the power of the personal computer has increased, so that in the 2010s a good-quality home computer is sufficiently powerful to serve as a complete multitrack recorder, if a band or performer has a USB microphone or a regular microphone and a sound card adapter, using inexpensive hardware and software.
+While hardware costs have fallen, the power of the personal computer has increased, so that in the 2010s a good-quality home computer is sufficiently powerful to serve as a complete multitrack recorder.
+Using inexpensive hardware and software, a band or performer can use a setup as simple as a USB microphone, or a regular microphone plugged into a USB Audio Interface to create high quality productions within the confines of their bedroom.
 Since 2012, the multitracking software GarageBand is offered as a free download for all of Apple's new computers or $4.99 for older models.
-GarageBand added to the many free or under $100 solutions available to the Windows platform that run on less expensive but often more powerful hardware.
+Audacity added to the many free or under $100 solutions available to the Windows platform that run on less expensive but often more powerful hardware.
 In a price range between $150 and usually under $1000, superior software mimicking complex recording studios that once could cost $100,000, or more, are also available However solutions this powerful are not needed for most applications.
 This is a far cry from the days when multitrack recorders cost thousands of dollars and few people could afford them.
 In early (circa) 2000 the availability of low cost CakeWalk for Windows provided opportunities for many to get a start in multitrack digital recording on Windows for around $50 to $100.
 After hardware became more powerful, more capabilities became available, including more digital channels and plug in effects.

 In the 2010s, the availability of inexpensive software coupled with low cost hardware solutions, have enabled many singer-songwriters to self-produce their first recordings without paying high fees for a professional recording studio or audio engineer.
-The most popular DAW today are: FL Studio, Pro Tools, Reaper, Live, Cubase, Logic and Digital Performer.
+The most popular DAW today are FL Studio, Pro Tools, REAPER, Ableton Live, Cubase, Logic Pro and Digital Performer.